Skip to main content

 How I Use It

-I have this set up as a scheduled task on my Windows machine that runs every Sunday evening.
-By Monday morning, my Downloads folder is pristine.
-You could also hook it up with cron on Linux or launchd on macOS.
-The extension map is easy to customize -- just add new categories or rearrange file types to match your workflow.
+I've got this running as a scheduled task on my Windows machine every Sunday evening.
+By Monday morning, Downloads folder is pristine.
+You could hook it up with cron on Linux or launchd on macOS just as easily.
+The extension map is straightforward to customize — add new categories or shuffle file types around to match how you think about your files.

 2. Bulk Image Resizer

-When I am writing blog posts or preparing presentations, I often need to resize a batch of images to a specific width.
-Doing this one by one in an image editor is painful.
+Writing blog posts or preparing presentations, I constantly need to resize batches of images to a specific width.
+Doing it one by one in an image editor is painful.
 This script handles an entire folder in seconds.

 The Code